kongminghan/EMS/README.md

 # EMS
+EMS is an employee management system that built with Android that provides some basic functionalities.
-This is an app developed for testing purposes
+This app is for testing purpose only.